EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  3(qb & answers).md

 3. Explain the role of the following components in Node.js architecture with a neat diagram: Event Loop, Callbacks, File System Module.
 How do they enable non-blocking I/O operations?

+Ans)

+Node.js architecture is built around several key components that work together to enable its high-performance, scalable nature.
+The main components include the Event Loop, Callbacks, the File System Module, and non-blocking I/O operations.

+The **Event Loop** is the core of Node.js's event-driven architecture.
+It continuously checks for events and executes their associated callbacks.
+When an event occurs—such as an HTTP request or a timer firing—the Event Loop picks it up and runs the corresponding callback function.
+This loop allows Node.js to handle many operations concurrently without blocking the main thread

+**Callbacks** are functions that are executed in response to specific events.
+In Node.js, when an asynchronous operation like reading a file or making a network request is initiated, a callback is registered to be executed once the operation completes.
+This allows the program to continue executing other tasks while waiting for the asynchronous operation to finish

+The **File System Module** in Node.js provides methods for interacting with the file system.
+These methods can be either synchronous or asynchronous.
+Asynchronous file operations are non-blocking, meaning that Node.js can continue executing other code while waiting for the file operation to complete.
+Once the operation is done, the registered callback is executed with the result

+**Non-blocking I/O operations** are a key feature of Node.js.
+Traditional I/O operations are often blocking, which means the program waits for the operation to finish before proceeding.
+In contrast, Node.js uses non-blocking I/O, where the program sends a request and continues executing other tasks.
+When the I/O operation completes, a callback is triggered to handle the result.
+This approach allows Node.js to efficiently manage multiple operations simultaneously

+While there is no official diagram provided in the context, the flow can be visualized as follows: when an I/O request (e.g., reading a file) is made, Node.js sends the request and immediately moves on to other tasks.
+The Event Loop monitors for the completion of the request.
+Once the file read is complete, the Event Loop triggers the callback associated with that operation, which processes the data

+This architecture enables Node.js to deliver high performance and responsiveness, especially in applications that require handling many concurrent connections or real-time interactions

 ---

 4. State 5 differences between Angular and React.